-The assessment for this module involves three parts whose sum is 100 points: one written mid-term test (10 points), one group project (40 points), and one final written exam (50 points).
+The assessment for this module involves two parts whose sum is 100 points: one group project (50 points), and one final written exam (50 points).
 The total number of points determines the overall grade for the module.

 - Written examination: The final written examination will consist of multiple choice and short answer questions, covering the content of the lectures and the module textbook.
 Students will not be required to solve any Python programming questions in the exam.
 The exam has a maximum score of 50 points and the final date will lie somewhere between June 29th and July 17th.